tarantool/tarantool/doc/sphinx/book/app/b-internals.rst

 Step 2
     Find the WAL file that was made at the time of, or after, the snapshot file.
-    Read its log entries until the log-entry LSN is greater than the LSN of the snapshot, or greater than the LSN of the sophia checkpoint.
+    Read its log entries until the log-entry LSN is greater than the LSN of the snapshot, or greater than the LSN of the phia checkpoint.
 This is the recovery process's "start position"; it matches the current state of the engines.

 Step 3